build-on-aws/content/posts/continuous-integration-with-gitlab-at-10000-feet/index.md

 ---
-title: Continuous Integration with GitLab at 10,000 Feet
+title: "Continuous Integration with GitLab at 10,000 Feet"
-description: Learn how to build, test, and deploy a containerized Flask app with GitLab CI/CD.
+description: "Learn how to build, test, and deploy a containerized Flask app with GitLab CI/CD."
 tags:
   - gitlab
   - containers